wqking/metapp/doc/metatype.md

 Returns true if `this` equals to `other`.
 The comparison ignores any CV qualifiers in the types, include top level CV, or CV in the pointer or reference.
+The CV qualifiers in template arguments, or function arguments, are not ignored.

 ```c++
 // A type equals to itself.